 The purpose of this report is to provide an overview of the Toronto Community Housing ("TCHC") Community Safety Unit ("CSU").

 RECOMMENDATIONS:

-It is recommended that the TSC receive this report for information.
+It is recommended that the CSAC receive this report for information and forward it to the Tenant Services Committee ("TSC") for information.